Nastel/tnt4j-streams/README.md

 `dashboards` directory contains exported jKool dashboard dedicated to visualize data for this sample.
 You can import it into your jKool repository.

-How to setup Elastic Beats environment see [`samples/elastic-beats/readme.md`](tnt4j-streams-elastic-beats/samples/elastic-beats/readme.md)
+How to set up Elastic Beats environment see [`samples/elastic-beats/readme.md`](tnt4j-streams-elastic-beats/samples/elastic-beats/readme.md)

 `sampleMsg.json` file contains sample Elastic Beats provided Logstash message as JSON data prepared using configuration of this sample.
 This sample JSON is for you to see and better understand parsers mappings.
 Do not use it as Logstash input!